meteor/meteor/docs/client/full-api/api/methods.md

 request to the server.
 When the server responds, the client updates the local cache with the writes that actually occurred on the server.

+You don't have to put all your method definitions into a single `Meteor.methods` call; you may call it multiple times, as long as each method has a unique name.

 Since methods usually expect particular types as arguments, use [`check`](#check) liberally to ensure your method arguments have the correct [types and structure](#matchpatterns).